 A CD may be right for you if:

 - You have a lot of money in your checking account or standard savings account.
-Transferring a sum from one of those accounts into a CD can help you earn more interest on the funds that you aren’t using.
+Transferring a sum from one of those accounts into a CD may help you earn more interest on the funds you aren’t using.

 - You want to save money but don’t need to access funds quickly.

-- You expect market interest rates will go down and want to take advantage of a CD’s fixed interest rate.
+- You expect market interest rates to decrease and want to take advantage of a CD’s fixed interest rate.

 A CD may not be worth it for you if:

-- You don’t yet have a liquid emergency fund in a traditional savings or high yield savings account, since CD accounts will lock up your funds for awhile.
-Ideally, experts recommend setting aside three-to-six months’ worth of expenses to cover the basics in case of job loss or other emergency.
+- You don’t yet have a liquid emergency fund in a traditional savings or high-yield savings account, since CD accounts will lock up your funds for a while.
+Ideally, experts recommend setting aside three-to-six months’ worth of expenses to cover the basics in case of job loss or other emergencies.